GuVAnj8Gv3RJ/NeosAccountDownloader/README.md

 In both cases, make sure you take a look at the UI scrolling left and right etc. Better UI for this area might be a focus if we continue to see errors.
 In both events the details are logged to your log files too.

 ## Why are you anonymous?
-I understand that some of you have felt a degree of apprehension due to my remaining anonymous, citing concerns that I'm not an active member of the Neos community.
+We understand that some of you have felt a degree of apprehension due to us remaining anonymous, citing concerns that we're not an active member of the Neos community.

 This is not the case.
-I feel the situation surrounding Neos has created some anxiety concerning the future of the projects I've made on this platform, and this downloader is to help mitigate that by providing an opportunity to back up work should the worst come to pass.
+We feel the situation surrounding Neos has created some anxiety concerning the future of the projects we've made on this platform, and this downloader is to help mitigate that by providing an opportunity to back up work should the worst come to pass.

 Similarly, other efforts to restore content, such as the Neos wiki edits, have led to account locks for users, denying them the ability to access their assets entirely.
 This makes it difficult to provide back up options without risking access to the very content it aims to preserve.

-My anonymity is simply intended to provide a basic level of protection.
-I hope you can find it a not unreasonable one, and I welcome anyone to investigate the Github to verify the contents of the downloader.
+Our anonymity is simply intended to provide a basic level of protection.
+We hope you can find it a not unreasonable one, and we welcome anyone to investigate the Github to verify the contents of the downloader.

 You can also read [Verifying Checksums](#verifying-checksumsintegrity) to double check that what you see on GitHub is what you get.